rosebox/rosebox/packages/core/README.md

 ## Roadmap and future releases

-Refer to [milestones](https://github.com/hugonteifeh/rosebox/milestones/) for information about releases and the [roadmap project](https://github.com/hugonteifeh/rosebox/projects/14) for roadmap.
+Refer to [milestones](https://github.com/hugonteifeh/rosebox/milestones/) for information about future releases.

 ## Help and questions 🙋